tashoecraft/openbci-js-sdk/README.md

 # openbci-sdk

-An NPM module for OpenBCI ~ written with love by Push The World
+An NPM module for OpenBCI ~ written with love by [Push The World!](www.pushtheworldllc.com)

 ## Working with the Module